iris-hep/iris-hep.github.io/pages/projects/tpc.md

 </div>

 <br>
-In the following one can read about the different milestones established fot this project and how and when they were achieved.
+In the following one can read about the different milestones established for this project and how and when they were achieved.

 <br>
 <div class="card" style="width: 40rem; margin: auto">